kumarpraveen0439/uber_clone/backend/README.md

 ---

-# Captain Registration Endpoint
+# Captain Registration and Login Endpoints

-## Endpoint
+## Captain Registration Endpoint

+### Endpoint
 POST /captains/register

-## Description
+### Description
 This endpoint registers a new captain (driver) in the system.
 It validates the incoming data and creates a captain record in the database.
-On successful registration, it returns the created captain's details.
+On successful registration, it returns a JWT authentication token along with the captain's details.

-## Required Data Format
+### Required Data Format
 The request body should be in JSON format with the following fields:

 - **fullname**: An object containing the captain's name details.